Uterine artery embolization: History

 UAE was used for the first time in 1979 to control bleeding in a woman with postpartum hemorrhage that did not improve after surgical treatment.
 Since then studies have shown that UAE is a safe and effective procedure for postpartum hemorrhage with control of bleeding in greater than 90% of women.
 The initial use of UAE for patients with fibroids was to limit bleeding during myomectomy.
 During the 1990s, doctors began expanding the indications for UAE and started using it for the treatment of the fibroids specifically.
 Previously, the primary treatment methods for fibroids were myomectomy or hysterectomy.
 Compared to surgery, UAE can be advantageous because blood loss is typically minimal, surgery and general anesthesia is avoided, recovery is shorter, and women can retain their uterus (relative to hysterectomy).
 UAE is thought to treat fibroids by selectively decreasing blood flow to the tumor since it is highly vascular, which causes improvement in abnormal bleeding and the bulk symptoms that are often experienced with fibroids.

 Research

-For removing uterine fibroids, myomectomy and uterine artery embolisation seem to be equally effective in improving quality of life, as measured 4-yours after surgery.
+For removing uterine fibroids, myomectomy and uterine artery embolisation seem to be equally effective in improving quality of life, as measured 4 years after surgery.